sakshamkatiyar/maze_solving/README.md

 # maze_solving
-Find the shortest path from 1 point to another in a maze.
+Find the shortest path from one point to another in a maze.